 At first glance, wool combs may look like medieval instruments of torture that can hurt someone in the process, but watching them easily maneuvered by a pair of experienced hands proves it false.
 Practice helps, but it takes more than that.
 It takes a combination of talent and passion.

 For 19 years old Vladimir Andrei it was a calling.
 It means the world to him.
-This summer we had been given the chance of watching him spinning, weaving, processing hemp and combing wool.
+This summer we had been given the chance of watching him loom weaving, spinning hemp fiber and combing wool.